libudev — API for enumerating and introspecting local devices

 pkg-config --cflags --libs libudev

 All functions require a libudev context to operate.
-This context can be create via udev_new(3).
+This context can be created via udev_new(3).
 It is used to track library state and link objects together.
 No global state is used by libudev, everything is always linked to a udev context.
-Furthermore, multiple different udev contexts can be used in parallel by multiple threads.
-However, a single context must not be accessed by multiple threads in parallel.
-The caller is responsible for providing suitable locking if they intend to use it from multiple threads.

 To introspect a local device on a system, a udev device object can be created via udev_device_new_from_syspath(3) and friends.
 The device object allows one to query current state, read and write attributes and lookup properties of the device in question.